Back to school registration

 - Members under the age of 12 must be escorted by a parent, guardian or authorized adult or older sibling when departing the Club.
-Older members may leave with a signed release of liability.
+Members 12 and older may leave with a signed release of liability.

 - No member, regardless of age, will be allowed to return to the Club once leaving the premises for the day.